 Welcome to the Year 4 Page!

-Please ensure that your child has their P.E kit in school all week so that they are prepared for any timetable changes, and that this includes suitable clothing for both indoor and outdoor activities.
+As the weather gets warmer (we hope!), we will be having some P.E lessons outside.
+Please ensure that your child has their P.E kit in school all week so that they are prepared for any timetable changes, and that this includes suitable clothing for both indoor and outdoor activities (including trainers).

-I look forward to meeting you at Parents Evening later in the term, but until then, please get in touch if you wish to discuss any concerns about your child’s progress.
+Please get in touch if you wish to discuss any concerns about your child’s progress or wellbeing.

 Using our Talk for Writing techniques, the children have produced some lovely writing this term.
 Maisie has written a wonderful description of Lucy entering Narnia for the first time:

-I have been delighted by the emotive stories written by the class on our topic of World War II.
-They show real empathy for the children who were evacuated.
+I have been delighted by the writing produced on the topic of Evacuees.
+Emotive stories written by the class show real empathy for the children who were evacuated.
 You can read a fabulous example by Scarlett below: